nasa/Transform-to-Open-Science/resources/year_of_open_science_cookbook/Strengthen_year_of_open_science.md

 **TOPS Will Provide**

 To help make this event a success, TOPS will provide organizations with the following support:
 * Year of Open Science branding packet, including templates for stickers, presentation templates, Zoom backgrounds, and a guide for the use of NASA’s and TOPS’ logo and name
 * Additional available assistance from the TOPS team is contained in Section 3.1 of [F.14 Transform to Open Science Training](https://nspires.nasaprs.com/external/solicitations/summary.do?solId=%7bAB776446-03A8-4C24-845D-2E5A2ADA2D5A%7d&path=&method=init).

-## Develop Governance Frameworks and Policies to Support Open Science Action Plans {#develop-governance-frameworks-and-policies-to-support-open-science-action-plans}
+## Develop Governance Frameworks and Policies to Support Open Science Action Plans

 **What is it?**